svpino/twitter/README.md

 * [Transfer learning](https://twitter.com/svpino/status/1372532791922069511?s=20) — The ability to reuse the knowledge of one model and adapt it to solve a different problem is one of the most consequential breakthroughs in machine learning.
 This is a thread explaining Transfer learning and how we can use it in practice.

+* [Steps to do Transfer Learning](https://twitter.com/svpino/status/1376543596954984448?s=20) — This is the general approach I follow to do Transfer Learning.

 * [Why do we use ReLU in deep learning?](https://twitter.com/svpino/status/1374086498455330819?s=20) — A quick summary of the reasons we prefer to use ReLU as the activation function when using deep learning instead of Sigmoid or TanH.

 * [A few ideas you can solve using KNN](https://twitter.com/svpino/status/1375813074054230016?s=20) — KNN (K-Nearest Neighbors) is a great way for software developers to start with machine learning.
 This thread lists five different areas where KNN could help.